National Significant Infrastructure Projects

 The closure of the second part of the Preliminary Meeting on 8 September 2020 formally started the 6 month Examination Stage of the application.
 On 15 September the Planning Inspectorate issued the finalised timetable for the Examination.
 This set out all the deadlines for the submission of statements and the dates for the various open floor hearings and the issue specific hearings.
 This timetable has been revised on two occasions with a new Timetable letter being issued.
 The most recent is 11 January 2021.

 At the first deadline of 6 October 2020 the Councils submitted its Local Impact Report which set out in full detail its views on the proposal.
-Since that date, the Examination has passed through a series of deadlines where the interested parties have had the opportunity to submit updated views on aspects of the scheme and comment on the previous submission of other parties.
+Since that date, the Examination has passed through 9 deadlines where the interested parties have had the opportunity to submit updated views on aspects of the scheme and comment on the previous submission of other parties.
+All the deadline submissions are published in the examination library which is part of the record held on the web site.
 Through this submission and comment procedure, the application has been evolving.
-A number of online hearings where held in December 2020.
+A number of online hearings were held in December 2020 and a further set held in February 2021.
 All the hearings where live streamed and audio recordings are part of the library record.
-A second set of hearings will take place in mid-February 2021.
-The timetable sets out a closure date for the examination of 8 March 2021.
-This confirms that the Lockdown has delayed the scheme by 5 months.
-Once the Examination is closed, the Inspectors will have three months to complete their report to the Secretary of State for Business Energy and Industrial Strategy who then has three months to issue his final decision.
-Accordingly, the outcome of the application will be known towards the end of 2021.
+The Examination stage was completed on 8 March 2021.

 M3 Junction 9 Improvement